angghasanjaya/docker-starter/README.md

 ### NOTES FOR WINDOWS USER.
 IMPORTANT!
-This project must be clone inside `C:\Users\yourusername` folder.
+I dont know if its okay to not do this, but for prevent any weird erros please clone this project inside `C:\Users\yourusername` folder.
 If not, your project WILL NOT BE COPIED into your docker containers.